 |Care||Repeat customers||Affinity for your brand|

 A channel is any mode of communication, offline or online.
-Channels include print, digital, radio, TV, billboards.
+Channels include print, digital, an in-person modes of communication.
+They include traditional/mass market channels like radio, TV, and billboards.
 Digital channels include your website, social media, email, third-party marketplaces like Amazon, mobile apps, app stores, business directories, Google My Business pages, Alexa skills, text messaging, SEO/search engine results, and advertising.

 Advertising channels include display ads, affiliate marketing, and PPC (pay-per-click) ads for search engines or social media.

-Sales or marketing phone calls with prospects or donors could also be considered amatchannel.
+Sales or marketing phone calls with prospects or donors could also be considered a channel.

 In this article, we'll be focusing on commonly used digital channels.